 Arguably one of the top cities in the United States, Charleston has become a hot-spot destination for weekend getaways of all shapes and sizes.
-Opt for a Charleston bachelorette party and you can expect to be spoiled with charming surroundings, world-class dining, and beautiful beaches just a hop, skip, and a jump away.
+Opt for a Charleston bachelorette party and you can expect to be spoiled with charming surroundings, world-class dining, and beautiful beaches just a hop, skip, and a jump away, making it one of the top bachelorette party destinations, ever.
 Whether you decide to explore the city on foot or bicycle your way through the historic downtown, a Charleston bachelorette party will make you feel like you’ve stepped into a storybook with pastel facades and secret gardens around every turn.

 Ready to map out your Charleston bachelorette party itinerary?
 Take a peek at our top girlfriend picks to truly experience this South Carolina gem.